Edit and Run¶

 Most previous commands can be executed through the Context Menu.
 Right-click on a selection to show the Context Menu.

 In Run mode, a scene is simulated in real-time and can be controlled manually or by an external controller (such as a PLC).
 A hand mouse cursor identifies parts that can be interacted with.
-Left-click and drag an interactive part to move it; hold the Shift key to lock rotations while moving.
+Left-click and drag an interactive part to move it; hold Shift to lock rotations while moving.

 The simulation may be paused and resumed at any moment.
 Pausing a scene will hold the simulation at that instant of time allowing to check the state of each actuator and sensor and easing debug operations on the controller.